myscren/PT_ML/README.md

 ## License

-XXXXXX is licensed under the MIT License.
+PT_ML is licensed under the MIT License.
 See the LICENSE file for more details.